JesusValera

 }

-The first thing we should do is to move the trans() Laravel function logic to a different service, in order to do that, we have to invert the dependencies introducing a new interface as follows:
+The first thing we should do is to move the trans() Laravel function logic to a different place, in order to do that, we have to invert the dependencies introducing a new interface as follows:

 namespace App\Domain;